 In hipsters paradise, Dalston, the Rio Cinema on Kingsland High Street has been around since 1937 and claims to serve sections of the community who are often ignored by mainstream cinema.
-They have annual film festivals showcasing the work of Turkish, Spanish and Gay and Lesbian filmmakers.
-Having said this, they are currently screening the new Hobbit film, so mainstream isn’t completely out of the picture.
-They are particularly renowned for their midweek matinees and kids club, tickets starting from £8.
+It is particularly renowned for ist midweek matinees and kids club.
 The bourgeois café sells tasty homemade cakes and a good selection of drinks for cheap.
 The Art Deco architecture is majestic in style and with an eclectic selection of films, the Rio is certainly one of the most iconic screens in London.

 The Electric, Notting Hill

 Set in the vibrant and iconic Portobello Road in Notting Hill, The Electric is certainly the most glamorous cinema in London.
 Officially opened in 1911 with 65 individual leather armchairs, footstools and side tables, the exquisite interior will transport you to the 1920s.
 In addition there are three two-seater sofas at the rear of the theatre and double beds at the front and, to complete your unique cinema experience, there are individual cashmere blankets on offer.
-With a bar located at the back of the screen, the Electric diner next door and the traditional donut stand by the entrance, ticket prices are not cheap and start from £15.50 right up to £40.
-Currently screening The Hobbit: The Desolation Of Smaug and Frank Capra’s 1940s classic, It’s A Wonderful Life, The Electric is an ideal date location to impress your partner in one of the most romantic and nostalgic settings.
+With a bar located at the back of the screen, the Electric diner next door and the traditional donut stand by the entrance, ticket prices are not cheap.
+The Electric is an ideal date location to impress your partner in one of the most romantic and nostalgic settings.

 Everyman Cinema, Maida Vale

-This two-screen cinema set on a quaint residential street is a stone’s throw away from Maida Vale underground station.
+This two-screen cinema set on a quaint residential street is a stone's throw away from Maida Vale underground station.
 Opened in 2011, Everyman Maida Vale has the unique balance of being sophisticated as well as exceptionally cosy.
-You can even have great offerings from the menu (homemade pizza for a mere £5 and drinks starting from £5) delivered right to your seat.
+You can even have great offerings from the menu delivered right to your seat.
 The décor is eccentric, plenty of old movie posters on the walls making it an alluring cinema-going experience.
-For one of their velvet two-seaters you can expect to pay £14.50.
 We highly recommended going for a pre/post-drink at The Elgin or The Warrington: both are close-by.

 Phoenix, East Finchley

 On the main high street in East Finchley, across the road from the underground station, you will find a rickety building with bags of character and charm: The Phoenix.
 This adorable, independent cinema has been around since 1912 where it used to showcase silent films with live music.
 Since the 1980s, The Phoenix has been a community led cinema, run by a charitable trust dedicated to screening the latest flicks as well as offering an array of independent and foreign films.
-Another unique feature is the small balcony that overlooks the high street that can be enjoyed when ordering something from their reasonably priced café bar – a fantastic variety of sandwiches, salads and drinks that are not typical of the majority of cinema menus.
-You can get further discounted prices if you become a Friend of The Phoenix for a mere £25 a year.
+Another unique feature is the small balcony that overlooks the high street that can be enjoyed when ordering something from the reasonably priced café bar – a fantastic variety of sandwiches, salads and drinks that are not typical of the majority of cinema menus.
+You can get further discounted prices if you become a Friend of The Phoenix.

 By Natasha Saifolahi